 Your nephrologist will typically participate in these sessions.
 They may also call you in their office to provide a consultation.
 You’ll need to discuss the frequency of visits with your doctor.

-You and your doctor will decide if home dialysis the perfect treatment option for you.
+ou and your doctor will decide if home dialysis care is the perfect treatment option for you.
 Together, you’ll review the medical risks and quality of life benefits to make a sound decision that will ultimately benefit you.

 Your doctor will use their judgment to determine if you’re the right candidate for home dialysis, based on your individual needs, medical condition, and psychological state.